Coldcard/firmware/stm32/bootloader/README.md

 - measure OLED reset and CS pulse lengths, and SPI clk during boot w/ internal RC oscilator
 - HAL code for SPI should be removed and replaced with a few one-liners
-- GPIO code maybe removed as well?
+- GPIO code may be removed as well?